Quality -Enhancing Product Quality and Customer Satisfaction

 The Quality Control Department’s principal responsibilities are as follows:

-In addition to sharing best practices from sites, the DIC Group is advancing the horizontal deployment of DX aimed at improving operating efficiency and preventing human error, thereby promoting the evolution of quality control and quality inspection processes.
+By recognizing and sharing best practices from sites, the DIC Group is promoting the improvement of operating efficiency and procedures, as well as preventing human error, thereby promoting the evolution of quality control and quality inspection processes.
 The Quality Assurance Department, Quality Control Department and site quality assurance groups conduct themselves daily with confidence and pride in their role as “gatekeepers of quality,” ensuring the stable delivery of safety and peace of mind to its customers.

 03Compliance-Focused Initiatives

-Recognizing compliance as the top priority for the Group in Japan, DIC believes that a corporate climate in which each employee works to ensure its quality is essential to its ability to provide products that satisfy its customers, as well as to contribute to society.
-In fiscal year 2020, the DIC Group launched ISO 9001 Top Management Training for technical and sales department leaders who have many opportunities to interact with customers.
+Recognizing compliance as the top priority for the Group, DIC believes that a corporate climate in which each employee works to ensure its quality is essential to its ability to provide products that satisfy its customers, as well as to contribute to society.
+In fiscal year 2020, the DIC Group launched ISO 9001 Top Management Training for technical and sales department leaders who have many opportunities to interact with customers, beginning with production facility general managers.
 Rather than being conceptual in nature, this program employs case studies as study materials and emphasizes the importance of each individual thinking and acting as if quality is their responsibility even if they are not directly involved in production.

 04Mechanisms for Dealing Appropriately with Issues

 Product division quality conferences, which are led by product division general managers and focus on raising customer satisfaction, are also held.
-In addition to proposing solutions that deliver value to customers, the product divisions lead BCM initiatives and the management of changes, both matters of importance to customers.
+As well as proposing solutions that deliver value to customers, the product divisions quality conferences are in charge of BCM initiatives and the management of changes, both matters of importance to customers.
 Site quality conferences, which are conducted by site general managers, are tasked with ensuring the appropriate functioning of the DIC Group’s QMS and promote improvements.
-In response to issues of nonconforming products, site quality conferences investigate causes, implement corrective measures and take steps to prevent recurrence.
+In response to issues of nonconformance, site quality conferences investigate causes, formulate plans for corrective actions, recurrence prevention and pre-emptive measures, and monitor implementation.
 The Quality Assurance Department and the Quality Control Department participate in these conferences and respond swiftly and appropriately to issues as required.

 05Collaboration with DIC Group Companies in Other Countries and Territories

 At present, all subsidiaries in other countries and territories have earned certification under ISO 9001, the International Organization for Standardization’s benchmark for quality management, in line with which they conduct a variety of product quality–related initiatives.
-In fiscal year 2023, DIC will consider a new framework that strengthens cooperation with the DIC Group in the PRC, the Asia–Pacific region and Sun Chemical.
+In fiscal year 2024, DIC will consider a new framework that strengthens cooperation with the DIC Group in the PRC and the Asia–Pacific region, and will gather information with a view to collaboration with Sun Chemical in the future.